eduardo-dangelo/code-docs/module2/introductionToReact.md

 > You should see the initial React app page!
 We will be adding more code to this app in the next modules.
 > > To stop a project from running, press `Ctrl + C` in the terminal.
 ## NEXT
+> Next, we will be creating our first GitHub repository and pushing our code to it.

 [👨‍🎨 Create First GitHub Repository](./createFirstRepository.md)